The Accelerators (comics): Publication

 On October 17, 2012, the Blue Juice Comics blog released a free PDF containing two covers and the first seven pages of the first issue.
 Beginning in May 2013, a new issue of Accelerators was released to comic specialty shops every two months.
 Following issue six, the comic series went on hiatus.
 A paperback collection of the first six issues was released in July 2014 with the subtitle "Time Games".
 At that time, sales had been good enough for Blue Juice Comics to approve an additional four issues.

 The next issue was released May 2015 as Accelerators: Momentum #1.
 It was labeled as a four-issue limited series and released on a monthly schedule.
 It was followed by a second paperback collection in December 2015.
 After another hiatus, the series returned with five more monthly issues in May 2016.
 These issues carried the subtitle "Relativity" and were numbered eleven through fifteen.
-They were collected into a third paperback volume that was released in December of 2016.
+They were collected into a third paperback volume that was released in December 2016.
 After yet another hiatus, the series returned with five more monthly issues (skipping August) in May 2020.
 These issues carried the subtitle "Backwards and Forwards" and were numbered sixteen through twenty.
 A fourth collected edition is scheduled for release in 2021.

 In a 2015 interview, Porto said his ideas for the series would last for a total five volumes.